mattriley/agile-avatars/README.md

 Launch sequence:

-1. At build time, Parcel interprets `require('./css/*.css');`, combines each CSS file into a single file which is then referenced by a `<link>` tag that Parcel injects into `<head>`.
+1. At build time, Parcel interprets `require('./css/*.css');`, combines each CSS file into a single file which is then referenced by a link tag that Parcel injects into the document head.
-2. At run time, the `boot` function is invoked with the global `window` object and config, returning the initialised application modules.
+2. At run time, the boot function is invoked with the global window object and config, returning the initialised application modules.
 3. The modules are assigned to `window.agileavatars` for demonstration and debugging purposes.
-4. The `startup` function is invoked with a callback receiving an instance of the root component, `app`, which is then appended to `<body>`.
+4. The startup function is invoked with a callback receiving an instance of the root component, app, which is then appended to the document body.

 <br>
 <p align="center">